 Special free events will take place at the Colón Theater’s beautiful Salon Dorado.

-Lauded every year are the end of concert jam sessions at Parque Centenario amphitheater, where musicians from different continents and sub-genres improvise together, bringing the crowd to their feet as they communicate only through music.
-This year they will be hosted once again by popular host and trumpet player, Gillespi every night at 10 pm.
+Lauded every year are the end-of-concert jam sessions, where musicians from different continents and sub-genres improvise together, bringing the crowd to their feet as they communicate only through music.

 Buenos Aires Jazz Festival Tickets:

-Tickets for paid events can be purchased online via the website Tu Entrada or at their office.
+Tickets for paid events can be purchased by going directly to Usina del Arte in La Boca (listed below) or online via the website Tu Entrada.

 Av.
 Corrientes 728